The rich don’t work for money. They make their money work for them. – Robert Kiyosaki

 But, let’s take, for example, one of our duplexes in Washington, DC, which we purchased for $580,000.

-Note: While appreciation is a nice-to-have, it’s not a guarantee, which is why we always buy for cash flow, first and foremost.
+Note: While appreciation is a nice-to-have, it’s not a guarantee, which is why we always focus our real estate investments on cash flow, first and foremost.
 Appreciation is the cherry on top.

-I probably could have written this entire article on the tax benefits alone, but suffice it to say that this is a HUGE way that your money goes to work for you in real estate.
-The tax code is written to reward certain types of endeavors, of which real estate is one (because, it seems that people like to live indoors, so the government has realized that it needs investors’ help to provide that housing).
+I probably could have written this entire article on the tax benefits of investment properties alone, but suffice it to say that this is a HUGE way that your money goes to work for you in real estate.
+The tax code is written to reward certain types of endeavors, of which real estate is one (because it seems that people like to live indoors, so the government has realized that it needs investors’ help to provide that housing).

-When you invest in real estate, you get the benefits of depreciation and mortgage interest deductions, as well as a whole host of write-offs for a number of other related expenses. #hugyourcpa
+When you invest in real estate, you get the benefits of depreciation and mortgage interest deductions, as well as a whole host of write-offs for a number of other related expenses via that real estate income#hugyourcpa

-In fact, we’ve often shown losses on paper, while we were actually making money through cash flow.
+In fact, we’ve often shown losses on paper, while we were actually making money from our passive real estate through cash flow.
 The losses played a big part in helping to offset some of our other income, and that’s a major reason that many investors continue to invest in real estate.

 Make Your Money Work for You

 So, there you have it.
 Five ways that you can put your money to work for you through investing in real estate.
-With each dollar you invest in real estate, you’re taking advantage of cash flow, leverage, equity, appreciation, and tax benefits.
+With each dollar you invest in real estate, you’re taking advantage of cash flow, leverage, equity, appreciation, and tax benefits and edging closer to financial freedom.

-This is true regardless of whether you’re investing in a single family rental or whether you’re a passive investor in a large syndication, or any number of variations in between.
+This is true regardless of whether you’re investing in residential properties or commercial real estate, whether you’re a passive investor in large apartment building syndications, whether you’re investing in real estate investment trusts, or any number of variations in between.

 If I could go back and talk to my younger self, I’d let her know that those people who talk about making their money work for them – they’re right on the money.
 Literally.